What is UV?

 Uv isn’t just great for package management—it also makes sharing and running scripts a lot easier.

-If you have gotten this far (thanks!) and some of these activities apply to you then I urge you to continue your investment in learning about uv so you can add it to your network automation toolkit.
+If you have gotten this far (Thanks!) and some of these activities apply to you, then I urge you to continue your investment in learning about uv so you can add it to your network automation toolkit.